 NGUNI CATTLE

 Nguni cattle, indigenous to the area and beautiful in their unique patterns, can be found wandering the farm in open, free-roaming fields.
-With a handful of registered stud bulls and over 171 cows and heifers, our herd is tough and hardy, atoned to the mountainous conditions and surviving in harsh conditions.
+With a handful of registered stud bulls and over 171 cows and heifers, our herd is tough and hardy, atoned to the mountainous conditions and surviving in harsh condition

 PaardenKloof Estate is one of the first farms in the Western Cape to have re-introduced the beautiful indigenous Nguni cattle to the Cape, its original home.
 Herded and bred by the indigenous Khoisan in this very area for thousands of years, Nguni cattle are perfectly attuned to the environment on the farm and are resistant to most diseases, ticks and drought.